 Outside of the rehearsal (or yoga) room, you can find me...

 On the dance floor.
 At the end of a day, I love nothing more than to let loose and make moves.
-Freestyle, salsa, swing, bachata – if dancing (or the possibility of dancing) is happening, I am THERE.
+Freestyle, salsa, swing, bachata – if people are dancing, I am THERE.
 FOR.
 IT.

 Out in nature, moving my body and breathing with trees.
 Hiking, yoga, camping, climbing – count me in.
 The Yoga Hoedown is an annual getaway filled with of all of those things – assisting Annie Piper up there has been a total bliss-fest.
 The hoedown has gone to sleep for a few summers, but its return is highly anticipated – join us up the mountain!